message/iata/BS.md

 Published 30.11.2021
-1. Passengers arriving from or who have transited through Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe are not allowed to enter.
+1. Passengers arriving from or who have transited through Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe are not allowed to enter.
 - This does not apply to nationals and residents of Bahamas.
 2. Passengers must have a negative COVID-19 test taken at most 5 days before arrival.
 Tests accepted are: NAAT, PCR, RNA, RT-PCR and TMA.
 A rapid antigen test is also accepted for passengers between 2 and 11 years and for passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTec (Comirnaty), Sinopharm and Sinovac.
 A combination of vaccines is accepted.
 The test must be uploaded at <a href="http://www.travel.gov.bs">www.travel.gov.bs</a>
 - This does not apply to passengers younger than 2 years.